unicesi/EketalCompiler/test/README.md

  mvn clean test
 ```

-### 2.
+### 2. About the source code
-   Once it has finished, you can check the generated files in Example-project/src/main/generated-sources/ directory.
+   Once it has finished, you can check the generated files in Hello-World/src/main/generated-sources/ directory.

    Once you have installed this project in eclipse, you can create your own sample project of type Eketal in the "New Project" window, this project have a class with the .eketal extension and his own TestClass, all the other classes are generated.